-The warmth of summer is passing and the splendour of Autumn is upon us with the warm red hues of the falling leaves and the smoky grey skies of October and November.
+The warmth of summer is passing and Autumn is upon us with the falling leaves and the smoky grey skies of October and November.
 If you are close to a wooded area and find the time or the inclination to get up early, just after dawn you may just see autumn deer on the move.

 If you are persistent you may even witness the annual deer rut that happens in the Autumn months.
 At this time of year stags are strutting and bellowing; proving themselves to be the biggest and the best to the hinds.
 The stags attempt to gather a harem of female deer and drive other competitors away.

 After assessing and strutting around the alpha stag and his harem, the younger stags will engage him in antler to antler combat.
 Steer well clear at this point and keep all dogs on leads.
 There is an awful lot of testosterone about !